Dgoralkin/Dgoralkin.github.io/readme.md

 - Communicating technical details to diverse audiences
 - Explaining design trade-offs and rationale
 - Connecting development choices to professional outcomes

-### **Professional Self-Assessment Focus**
-- Reflecting on growth in technical and professional skills
-- Integrating academic learning into real-world practice
-- Demonstrating readiness for professional roles in co

 ---